 I’ve put out the word at every store I’ve seen carrying Susan Seddon Boulet’s work that I want a poster of her painting of Bast, but I’m starting to think that particular one isn’t available as a poster.
 I might have to buy a second copy of The Goddess Paintings, cut out the color plate and frame that.

-Katie and I met Susan Van Camp in the dealer room at Dragon Con several years ago.
-We fell in love with her winged kitties — and, in fact, found that a t‑shirt Katie already had featured one of Ms. Van Camp’s designs.
-We have several of her prints now and would love to have the rest of the winged cat series.
+Katie and I met Susan Van Camp in the dealer room at Dragon Con years ago.
+We fell in love with her winged kitties.
+In fact, we found that a t‑shirt Katie already had and loved featured one of Ms. Van Camp’s designs.
+Katie has several of her prints now and we would like to have the rest of the winged cat series.
 Unfortunately, the artist’s web site seems to be gone and I cannot find a source for the prints.

 I have two prints from Lucy Synk’s “Shelf of…” series, and want the third.